- Home

 Municipal Buildings Advisory Committee (MBAC)

-The Municipal Buildings Advisory Committee (MBAC) is hereby established to create a plan and/or strategy for the coordination of specific investments for capital improvements and general maintenance of key Town Buildings and properties that support public services to the residents and visitors of Salem.
+MBAC is responsible for creating a plan and/or strategy for the coordination of specific investments for capital improvements and general maintenance of key Town Buildings and properties that support public services to the residents and visitors of Salem.

 -